rylew2/portfolio-rylew/content/project/managers-path.md

     </tr>
 </table>

+> As you navigate your new obligations, start to ask yourself: How important is the thing I’m doing?
+Does it seem to be important because it’s urgent?

-#### Delegation
+#### Delegation to reduce plate-spinning

 A related topic to time management is the process of delegation.
-The book uses the analogy of "plate-spinning" to management, where you have a bunch of plates on different poles, and you must attend to each spinning plate before it slows down and falls off.
-You have to know when certain plates stop spinning (teams get burnt out, or processes need improvement) and anticipate these problems.
+The book uses "plate-spinning" as an analogy of management, where you have a bunch of plates on different poles, and you must attend to each spinning plate before it slows down and falls off.
+You have to develop good instinct to anticipate when certain plates stop spinning (teams get burnt out, or processes need improvement).
 The only way to not feel overwhelmed by all the plate-spinning is to effectively delegate tasks:

 <table class="managerspath">
     <tr>